sdrelton/matrix-est-maxelts/README.md

 [the testcode](normestm_testcode.m) in MATLAB.

 ## Details
-Our algorithms can be applied to matrices known explicitly, which is usually less efficient than just calling max(max(abs(A))) direclty, or to matrices known only implicitly.
+Our algorithms can be applied to matrices known explicitly, which is usually less efficient than just calling max(max(abs(A))) directly, or to matrices known only implicitly.
 Here is an example of the explicit case.
 The implicit case is discussed below.

 ```matlab
 A = inv(randn(500));